 - ½ red chilli finely slices

-- 1 tsp sesame seeds black or white
+- 1 teaspoon sesame seeds black or white

 - Cook the noodles according to packet instructions.